tobs-code/SoftPrompt-IR/CONTRIBUTING.md

-# Contributing to SoftPrompt-IR
+# Contributing to SoftPrompt-IR (Research / Evaluation)

-SoftPrompt-IR is an experimental concept, not a framework or product.
+SoftPrompt-IR is an experimental annotation concept for prompt intent and weighting.

-Contributions are welcome in the form of:
+Contributions are welcome that focus on:
-- conceptual discussions
+- empirical comparisons (before / after)
-- examples and counterexamples
+- small-scale evaluations or ablations
-- minimal clarifications
+- controlled examples and counterexamples
-- failure cases
+- failure modes and edge cases

-Please avoid:
+Please keep changes minimal and well-scoped.
-- adding execution logic
+Prefer observation over prescription.

-- turning this into a DSL or workflow system
+This project does not aim to define execution semantics or guarantees.
-- overengineering or abstraction for its own sake
+If you propose an extension, explain what ambiguity it reduces.

-Open an issue to discuss ideas before proposing changes.
+Open an issue before submitting larger changes.